gbasin/LLM-DB/README.md

   home appraisals are necessary for getting a mortgage|\
   tax assessments estimate the value for tax purposes|\
   Tax assessments are not the same as home appraisals|\
-  home appraisals estimate the home's value and are a requirement" 1.0000000000000002
+  home appraisals estimate the home's value and are a requirement to get a mortgage" 1.0000000000000002
 0.8862083445084581
 0.82672579893429